 I have a Masters in Marine Biology from the University of Southampton (United Kingdom) and I currently am supervising a few different Masters and Bachelors students conducting research on different areas of Mozambique’s marine ecosystem.

 I strongly believe media and science go hand in hand in accomplishing a more sustainable planet.
 Media serves as a way to get the message of the plight of marine life out there and that is the aim of my photography.
-I’m working to get my photos published, a few have appeared in ‘SOES News’, the Southampton Ocean and Earth Science magazine, and they are constantly used by Love The Oceans for promotion purposes.
+A few of my photos have appeared in various blogs, magazines, ‘SOES News’, the Southampton Ocean and Earth Science magazine, and they are constantly used by Love The Oceans for promotion purposes.
 I do many talks around the UK about marine conservation for Love The Oceans which my photos are always used in.

 If you’d like prints of any of my photographs just email firstname.lastname@example.org and we’ll take it from there.